1. Register with Stirling Ackroyd to be the first to see properties as they come to the market

-In today’s active and fast moving housing market, it is important to work closely with agents in your search for a property and be flexible and available to view at short notice.
-Use the time on a viewing to fully understand the property and its suitability, asking important questions to help you accept or dismiss it as a possibility.
-We recommend you take a moment to stand outside the property and even walk down the street.
+Use the time on a viewing to fully understand the property and its suitability for your needs, ask yourself important questions such as, how close is it to local shops, schools and transport links, to help you accept or dismiss it as a possibility.
+We recommend you take a moment to stand outside the property and walk down the street.

 Once you are happy with all the information, contact the agent detailing your offer, including any required timescales and special requests you may have.
 The more information you can provide the agent, the quicker and easier it is for them to fully inform the seller about your offer.
 If you require a mortgage, evidence of your arrangements and deposit amount will need to be confirmed.